 I’m an actor who specializes in playing monsters and creatures.
 I work with a lot of different makeup artists, and I’d worked with the company that was making the suit.
 They gave me a call and let me know they had a creature, a thing, they wanted me to try.
 So I went to a couple of test fittings and the rest is history.
 They needed someone to do something weird, and they knew I’d be down for that.
 [Laughs.]

-I think people will be surprised that this wasn’t a motion-capture situation, and you were actually in this very intricately created and executed costume.
+I think people will be surprised that this wasn’t a motion-capture situation, and you were actually in this very intricately created and executed prosthetic suit.
 Can you walk me through all of the steps it took to get it on, and how long that process lasted?

 The suit was relatively easy, surprisingly, compared to other suits I’ve worn in the past.
 It was essentially this: I was wearing a grey undersuit like a morph suit, and someone would zip up the back.
 And I had a hood with a foam face of the drone on it, which would come over the top.
 We would then slide into the full-body suit of the Drone, and there was another piece strapped over the face.
 Those were all sealed, and a blank face piece would be magnetized onto the front.
 All in all, it was about a half-hour process.
 I usually play these dirty, gross, or dead monsters.
 I don’t often get to be weirdly pretty.
 So this was very cool for me.